nextcloud/context_chat_backend/README.md

 9. [Follow the below steps to register the app in the app ecosystem](#register-as-an-ex-app)

 ## Complex Install (with docker)

+0. Install the required apps from [Simple Install](#simple-install) other than Context Chat Backend and setup background job workers
 1. Build the image
     *(this is a good place to edit the example.env file before building the container)* `docker build -t context_chat_backend . -f Dockerfile`